Omadino Community

 Omadino Community is an indigenous Itsekiri urban community in Warri Kingdom.
 The people of Omadino are the descendants of Nenuwa, the legendary ancestor and founder of the Omadino community who migrated with his followers from Ode in the Ijebu kingdom following their unsuccessful bid for the throne of the Ijebu kingdom.
 Omadino Community is one of the oldest communities in the Warri Kingdom having existed before the formation of the Warri Kingdom in 1480.
 Omadino Community is one of the biggest communities in the Warri Kingdom as it falls under Warri South with extensions to Warri North and Warri South-West.
 It is located in Warri South Local Government Area of present-day Delta State, Nigeria.

 It sits in the Obodo/Omadino ward of Warri South and Warri federal constituency.

 Geography

-Omadino Community shares a boundary with Kantu Community on the left side of Escravos river.
-The bight of Nana river forms or marks Omadino Community boundary with Ugborodo.
-Along the Nana creek, Omadino Community shares a boundary with Young Town.
-Omadino also has a boundary with the Okpe's on solid land.
+Omadino Community is bounded on the left bank of the Escravos River by Kantu and Okerenghigho.
+The Bight of Nana River marks its boundary with Ugborodo, while along Nana Creek, it adjoins Young Town.
+On the mainland, Omadino's territory meets that of the Okpe people.